 We are an ambitious school where our mission statement 'Be All You Can Be' underpins our Core Values.
-We encourage all our learners to 'Respect Yourself, Respect Others, Be All You Can Be'.
+We encourage all our learners to 'Respect Others, Respect Yourself, Be a Good Learner'.
 Individuals are valued, achievements celebrated and our pupils, staff and community are united, healthy and secure to learn together through a lively, innovative and holistic curriculum.